TLDR; yes. But let us explain why bleisure is becoming so popular.

 No matter what, bleisure does mean breaking your usual work routine.
 But it doesn’t just impact your work, your team has to work around your schedule as well.
 That’s where the need for effective shift planning comes into play.

 With AttendanceBot you can do this with ease.
-The smart app plugs into your team chat – be it Slack or Microsoft Teams, and allows you to:
+It is one of the best shift management software.
+The bot plugs into your team chat – be it Slack or Microsoft Teams, and allows you to:

 - Plan shifts in advance with a highly visual dashboard